bernhard759/BCN-2024SS-TeamGelb-GoalGuru/sys-doc/design/frontend_components_design.md

 ### Icons

 When working with Icons we use the React-Icons library that provides many icons and is easy to use.
+The icons can be viewed here: https://react-icons.github.io/react-icons/.